SuperOfficeDocs/superoffice-docs/docs/identity-management/superid/howto/register-idp.md

 Before using a federated sign-in service, you must register the domain with us.
 This enables SuperID to recognize the domain of the user's email address and redirect to the correct identity provider for authentication.

 >[!NOTE]
+>Any user that can authenticate with the customer's domain can register **Google** as an identity provider.
+>
->Any user that can authenticate with the customer's domain can register **Google** as an identity provider.<br>To register **Microsoft** as an IDP and grant the SuperOffice ID Azure AD application access to read user profile information, the user should be Global Admin or App Admin.
+> To register **Microsoft** as an IDP and grant the SuperOffice ID Azure AD application access to read user profile information, the user should be Global Admin or App Admin.

 ## Pre-requisites